BogdanInfinity2078/Install-the-best-tools-in-termux/README.md

 # Install-the-best-tools-in-termux
 If you are looking for the best packages for termux,this is a good tool for you.
 This python file install 9 top packages for termux.
-You need just python.
-This file install git in termux and updates the another packages already installed.
+You need just python and git.
+This script tries to update the current installed packages.
 You need to execute the folowing commands:
 # apt install python -y
 # or
 # pkg install python -y